Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 Controlling Lights with Alexa

-Once you’ve set up your bulbs or switches in the Alexa app, you’ll be able to execute a range of commands using your voice.
+Once you’ve set up your bulbs or switches in the Alexa app, you’ll be able to execute a range of Alexa commands using your voice.
 Out of the box, Alexa will be able to turn your lights on and off or dim them if supported.
 You can also include light bulbs within routines, see my full list of Alexa routine ideas for inspiration.

 However, many of the product mentioned here come with their own Alexa skills, once these are enabled, you’ll be able to access a wider array of functions such as:

 - Accessing the full spectrum of colours

 - Custom voice commands

 When considering using Alexa to control basic home appliances, most consumers are keen to understand what happens when the internet is down.